lsst-sqre/sqr-031/index.rst

 Add workers (optional)
 ----------------------

-If there are more machines you can easily add workers to the cluster.
+If there are more machines, you can easily add workers to the cluster.
 Copy the ``node-token`` from the master:

 .. code-block:: bash